When is ITSM automation of benefit?

 The Sky’s the Limit

-In this article, we’ve looked at the basic capabilities of automation in ITSM, and how they can help service desk teams save a huge amount of time while improving outcomes and reducing errors.
+Which areas of ITSM can benefit from automation?
+If it has a repeated set of actions and an outcome the answer is yes, automation can help.
+In this article, we’ve looked at the basic capabilities of automation in ITSM and some examples, and how they can help service desk teams save a huge amount of time while improving outcomes and reducing errors.

 And once you have that foundation, the sky’s the limit.

-To find out more, View the Sunrise automation videos for common Use Cases.
+To find out more watch, the Sunrise automation videos for common Use Cases.

 1. 2017 Automation survey http://www.pavantestingtools.com/2017/10/robotic-process-automation-statistics.html